orblivion/ntfy/.sandstorm/README_DETAILS.md

 * Which apps and services work?
     * List them under Validate so we can keep testing them.
+    * List them in description.md - useful for people considering using it
     * Watch the database.
 See if it sees notifications for those apps.
 * Security
     * Make sure I can't somehow get the offer template via the API.
 Try opening it in a browser to see.